-Improved alignment of the community and local government sector, along with the forthcoming reform of the local government sector, will provide additional opportunities to refocus on economic development and business support.
+Improved alignment of the community and local government sector, along with the forthcoming reform of the local government sector, will provide additional opportunities to further develop and utilise untapped potential from within local communities and to refocus on community based economic development and business support, as well as broader social inclusion initiatives.

-Economic development and economic promotion will continue to be central to the delivery of the other functions under the remit of local authorities, and the sector will sharpen its role as focal point for local development.
+Economic development and economic promotion will continue to be central to the delivery of the other functions under the remit of local authorities, and the sector will sharpen its role as focal point for local development, in collaboration with all other relevant agencies.

-Local authorities are very active in promoting the commercial and enterprise interests of their areas, working with other State agencies and local business in e.g. the tourism, arts, heritage and culture areas.
+Local authorities are very active in promoting the commercial and enterprise interests of their areas, working with other State agencies and local business in e.g. the tourism, arts, heritage and culture areas, and through the maintenance of a high quality of life and the attractiveness their areas to support investment decisions.

-The importance of supporting and promoting innovation in business is recognised.
+The importance of supporting and promoting innovation in business is recognised, including supporting research and strategic manufacturing clusters and the development of innovation hubs.
 This requires engagement with the other State actors, such as the third level sector, and business, and is further developed in the Strategy.